tokamak-network/tokamak-bridge/README.md

 # TokamakBridge
 Tokamak Bridge is a unified dapp that supports both bridge and swap functionality.
 With it’s fun card game-like interface, fast transaction speeds and reward-full ecosystem, Tokamak Bridge is an all-in-one solution for cryptocurrency enthusiasts.
+Please note that all official support and development from Tokamak Network is paused, but feel free to fork and reuse it.
+This repository is expected to be archived after January,2025.
 # Repository
 All repositories related to development for Tokamak Bridge is provided here.
 Please note that there are no official support for them.
 Use at your own risk.
 # Local hosting